Hana910/FullStack-Task2/README.md

-# FullStack-Task2
+# FullStack-Task2:RecipeSite
-website to help people search for recipes
+creating a website using React to help people find recipes.